Chymyst/chymyst-core/docs/chymyst04.md

 ```

-We see that `begin1` and `begin2` have different chemical designations (because they enter different reactions), even though they are both defined by the same code inside the function `makeLabeledReaction`.
+We see that `begin1` and `begin2` have different chemical designations because they enter different reactions.
+This is so despite the fact that both `begin1` and `begin2` are defined by the same code in the function `makeLabeledReaction()`.
+Since the code creates a new emitter value every time, the JVM object identities of `begin1` and `begin2` are different.

 The chemical designations are independent of molecule names and of the variable names used in the code.
 For instance, we could (for whatever reason) create aliases for `label2` and `begin2` and write code like this: